Matthew-Otto/Embedded-PTP-Timeserver/docs/ethernet.md

 This function attempts to acquire an available transmit DMA descriptor.
 If sucessful, it will write the pointer to the frame in this descriptor and pass it to the DMA engine.
 If unsucessful, this function will instead put the frame pointer in a FIFO that will be serviced by the DMA transmit complete interrupt.
 When the DMA notifies that a trasmit is complete, a frame pointer is popped from the FIFO and inserted into the newly freed descriptor.

-(TODO: can I have DMA almost out of descriptor interrupts like uart hw fifo?)

-TODO: tx timestamp?

 ## Configuring Ethernet